The Step-by-step French Learning Guide That’s Full of Free Resources

 Fortunately, they can be quite simple to master since you already know French adjectives.
 Similar to how you tack on the suffix –ly to turn an English adjective into an adverb, in French you use the suffix –ment.

-Here are some examples from a great, in-depth guide to forming and using French adverbs:
+Here are some examples from this in-depth guide to forming and using French adverbs:

 Parts of the Body and Medical Vocabulary